Ayurveda- A Complete Science of Life, Health & Longevity

 Supplements – SUPITTA (RASA) HRIDRAJ (RAKTA) AYURJA (MAMSA) SLIKONA (MEDA) CALCIMRIT ( ASTHI) HERBAYU (MAJJA)URJAN( SHUKRA) are very good supplements for balancing all 7 Dhatus respectively

-Three main waste products are urine, faeces and sweat.
-The quantity color consistency and frequency of the excretory products should be not too much or too less it should be balanced then only the person is healthy.
-He should pas stools, urine and sweat at a proper time and proper quantity with proper color and consistency.
+Three main waste products are urine, Faeces and sweat.
+The quantity, color, consistency and frequency of the excretory products should be not too much or too less.
+It should be balanced.
+Then only a person is healthy.
+He should pass stools, urine and sweat at a proper time, proper quantity with proper color and consistency.

 Supplements – LAXIGEN (CONSTIPATION COLOCARE (EXCESS MUCUS AND STOOLS ) UROSHANT(URINE) PYRINO(SWEAT) are very good for balancing the MALAS